 ATTENDANCE POLICY: This course is evaluated in large part on completion of hands-on laboratory work.
 Thus, late arrival to and absence from class is strongly discouraged.
 Absences may be excused by the instructor on a case-by-case basis if a personal emergency requires the student to miss class.
 Make-up laboratory assignments may be allowed if previously planned and scheduled with the instructor.
 At the discretion of the instructor, written assignments may replace the required laboratory if the absence is excused.
 Failure to attend two or more laboratory sessions, even with approval from the instructor, may result in an "Incomplete" grade for the course.
 Withdrawal from this course must be during the normal add/drop window designated by UF.
-COVID protocol for 2021: In the event of an outbreak in the lab, whether intern or lab staff, the internship will flip to a virtual discussion and demonstration course via the Canvas site; attendance and active participation will still be mandatory.

-EXAM POLICY: The final exam, a diagnosis of an unknown sample, will be completed independently with minimal input from lab staff.
+EXAM POLICY: The final exam, a diagnosis of an unknown sample, will be done independently with minimal input from lab staff.
 The project will require application of all knowledge gained throughout the course and may necessitate additional laboratory time to complete.
 Do not wait until the last minute to complete this project.
-Remember that the project utilizes live plant material and cultures and is thus time-sensitive.
+Remember that the project utilizes live plant material and cultures, and is thus time sensitive.
 Rare exceptions may be made in the event of an emergency.
 Requirements for class attendance and make-up work are consistent with university policies that can be found at: